United Arab Emirates national cricket team: 2010 – present

 In October 2010, the team announced that it had hired Kabir Khan to become its coach.
 Khan had great success with the Afghan team during his one-year stint as they became eligible to play ODIs.
 Kabir Khan also stated that his aim was to help UAE qualify for the 2012 ICC World Twenty20.

 In April 2011, the UAE hosted and won Division Two of the World Cricket League without losing a match.
 In June/July 2011, they played Kenya at Nairobi for the first round of 2011–13 ICC Intercontinental Cup.
 In December, the UAE participated in the 2011 ACC Twenty20 Cup in Nepal.
 Then in 2013, they traveled to Scotland to compete in the 2013 Cricket World Cup Qualifier, the final event of the 2009–13 World Cricket League.

 UAE finished third in the 2013 ACC Twenty20 Cup which after defeating Hong Kong in the play-off for third place.
 In November, they hosted 2013 ICC World Twenty20 Qualifier and finished fourth after losing to Nepal in the play-off for third place, and qualified for the 2014 ICC World Twenty20, defeating the Netherlands by 10 runs in the quarter-final.

 UAE participated in the 2014 ICC World Twenty20 but were unsuccessful in the tournament, going without a win.
 UAE finished second in the 2014 ACC Premier League and qualified for the 2014 ACC Championship.
 They also qualified for 2015 Cricket World Cup in Australia and New Zealand.

 UAE qualified to play in the Cricket World Cup after a lapse of almost twenty years.
 Unlike other teams in the tournament, the squad of players mainly consisted of semi-professionals.
 The team registered their highest ODI total ever at the 2015 Cricket World Cup in a group stage match played against Zimbabwe in Nelson, New Zealand.
-However, they failed to register a win and were eliminated from the 2015 Cricket World Cup with 6 losses out of 6 matches in Pool B.
+However, they failed to register a win and were eliminated from the 2015 Cricket World Cup with 6 losses out of 6 matches in Pool B. They returned to T20 cricket in the 2022 World Cup where they lost all matches except the one against Namibia, which was the first ever T20 between two associate members of the ICC.